TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 - `--gpus all` enables GPU acceleration.
 - `--network host` lets the container receive mDNS/zeroconf traffic for ESPHome auto-detect.
+- `-e REC_PORT=8789` sets the trainer web UI and captured-audio port.
+Change this value if `8789` is already in use.
 - `-v $(pwd):/data` persists models, downloaded voices, datasets, samples, and firmware caches.

 Host networking is recommended for the Firmware tab's mDNS device discovery.
 Manual IP flashing and captured-audio uploads can still work without host networking if the trainer port is reachable, but auto-detect may not see devices from Docker bridge networking.